hmchen47/DataScience/DSFund-BerkeleyX/2-Inferential/04-SamplingSimulation.md

         + Based on simulated values of the statistic
         + Consists of all the observed values of the statistic,
         + and the proportion of times each value appeared
-    + Good approximation to the probability distribution of the statistic
-        + if the number of repetitions in the simulation is large
+    + Good approximation to the probability distribution of the statistic, if the number of repetitions in the simulation is __large__

 + Demo
     ```python